 Furthermore, different PCIC Offices conducted massive information dissemination campaigns to educate the farmers and introduce the benefits of the program.
 As a result, the Corporation was able to use collaborative efforts efficiently.
-PCIC also used this opportunity to introduce other programs it is offering to the farmers especially their regular program, thus opening more market opportunity.
+PCIC also used this opportunity to introduce other programs it is offering to the farmers especially their free insurance program for other crops.